Tushar0804/Crime-Rate-Prediction/README.md

 The system uses scikit-learn's Random Forest Regression model, which takes year, city name, and crime type data as inputs.
 Random Forest Regression is a type of an ensemble learning techniques that can be used to predict continuous values from a collection of data.
 It works by creating a large number of "decision trees" which each make a prediction about the target variable.
 Then it averages all the predictions to come up with a final prediction.
 This makes it more accurate than a single decision tree.
 The model predicts the crime rate with an accuracy of 93.20% on the testing dataset.

+## Features

+- Crime rate prediction for 10 different categories of crime
+- Prediction for 19 Indian metropolitan cities
+- Historical crime data from 2014 to 2021
+- Random Forest Regression model for accurate predictions
+- Model accuracy of 93.20% on testing dataset

 ## Installation

 1. Clone the repository: